tzhao-ooc/SafeBet/README.md

 ### Features
 - User sign up and log in: Allow user to sign up and log in.
 So far, the application will only direct succesful sign up/ log in to a new page which will re-designed in later iterations.
-- Games On Today page: allow user to check daily game events.
+- Games On Today page: allow user to check daily game events via API integration.
 We will save game events to database and allow user to select game events to bet.
 - User Stat page: So far, we only have a simple template.

 ### Database